FuelLabs/fuels-ts/apps/docs/src/guide/encoding/working-with-bytes.md

 ## Core Types

-These are the types who's sizes are known at compile time.
+We know the sizes of all core types at compile time.
 They are the building blocks of the more complex types and are the most common types you will encounter.

 ### Unsigned Integer (`u8` / `u16` / `u32` / `u64` / `u128` / `u256`)